Home Guide Links Contact

 The Silver Snoopy Award was created in 1968 as part of the Manned Flight Awareness (now Space Flight Awareness) program.
 The idea was to allow the astronauts to recognize the exceptional contributions of individual workers (management are generally excluded) within the vast Apollo program workforce at NASA and its contractors, and the tradition has carried on to this day.

 The Silver Snoopy Award consists of a small Sterling silver Snoopy astronaut lapel pin, an official commendation letter, and (usually) an award certficate.
-The pin itself has always been flown on a manned mission (with the exception of the first few pins as noted below), and the awards are generally presented by a member of the astronaut corps, althought this is not always a crew member of the flight which carried the Snoopy pin.
+The award is usually presented by a member of the astronaut corps.

 The rules specify that an individual can only receive one Snoopy Award during their lifetime, although in reality some individuals did receive more than one Silver Snoopy award.
 It is also specified that not more than one percent of the eligible workforce should receive the award in a particular year.
 Given the size of the eligible workforce this does not amount to much of a restriction but in fact the number of awards presented each year is small.

-The first Silver Snoopy Awards were presented in June 1968 to the four crew members of the LTA-8 project, which tested the Lunar Module in a thermal vacuum chamber.
-These first pins were not flown in space, and at least one other pin was awarded prior to the flight of Apollo 7.
-However, thereafter it is assumed that all awarded Silver Snoopy pins were flown.
+The first Silver Snoopy Awards were presented in June 1968 to the four crew members of the LTA-8 project, which tested the Lunar Module in a thermal vacuum chamber, and at least one other pin was awarded prior to the flight of Apollo 7.

 NASA maintains an online database of Snoopy Award recipients, containing over 12,000 names dating from 1968 to the present, but it's important to note that this database is incomplete, particularly for the pre-Shuttle era.
 Older data is apparently still being added since in early 2007 the database contained only twelve entries for the entire Apollo era, whereas by late 2009 it contained closer to 500.

-Number of Silver Snoopy pins flown per mission
+Number of Silver Snoopy pins awarded per mission

-Using the SFA database to count the number of awards presented during the period between the end of one mission and the next may give us some indication as to how many Silver Snoopy pins were carried on each Apollo mission.
+Using the SFA database to count the number of awards presented during the period between the end of one mission and the next gives us some indication as to how many Silver Snoopys were awarded per Apollo mission.
 However, the data is certainly incomplete and in addition some of the award dates in the database appear to be approximations, with many entries on 01/01/69 and 01/01/70 which likely represent cases where the exact date is unknown.
 These entries distort the data.

-There appear to be many gaps in the SFA data, and the aforementioned approximate dates tend to produce artificial peaks between certain missions, but if we take the total number of recorded awards during the pre-Skylab date range we get an average of 36 pins awarded per mission.
+If we take the total number of recorded awards during the pre-Skylab date range we get an average of 36 pins awarded per mission.
 Over the period of the three Skylab missions (and prior to ASTP) a total of 207 awards are noted in the database, an average of 69 per flight.
-It's probably safe to assume the number of pins carried per Apollo misison was somewhere in the range of 50 to 100 at most.
+Allowing for gaps in the data it's probably safe to assume the number of pins awarded per Apollo mission was somewhere in the range of 50 to 100 at most.

 Following the Apollo-Soyuz Test Project in 1975 practically no Silver Snoopys were awarded until the completion of the five Shuttle Approach and Landing Test free flights of 1977.
-Between the last ALT flight and the STS-1 maiden space flight of the Shuttle the SFA database shows 538 awards being presented which would seem to indicate a little over 100 Silver Snoopys being carried on each ALT flight.
-These are the only Silver Snoopys awarded to-date that were not actually flown in space.
+Between the last ALT flight and the STS-1 maiden space flight of the Shuttle the SFA database shows 538 awards being presented.

 Collecting Silver Snoopy Awards

-Whatever the actual numbers, Silver Snoopy pins are popular with space collectors as they are scarce, flown, and have a prestigious history.
+Whatever the actual numbers, Silver Snoopy pins are popular with space collectors as they are scarce, in some cases flown (at least in the Shuttle era), and have a prestigious history.
 The fact that the design itself is undeniably cute only adds to their appeal.
 These pins are also sought-after by Snoopy memorabilia collectors, of which there are legions.

 Apollo-era Silver Snoopy Award

-In addition to those Silver Snoopys given out as awards a small number were apparently carried by the astronauts themselves as souvenirs.
-Most of the examples sold to date in the major space auctions come from these sources.
+In addition to those Silver Snoopys given out as awards a small number of Apollo-era pins were carried by the astronauts themselves as souvenirs.
+Most of the examples sold to date in the major space auctions come from these sources and these pins are the only ones we know for sure were flown on any of the Apollo missions.

 Silver Snoopy Award pin variants

-Given that these Silver Snoopy pins have been produced for over forty years it is not surprising that a number of variants of the pins exist.
-Although the design of the front - based on a drawing produced specially for the purpose by Snoopy creator Charles M. Schulz - has not changed signficantly, the variants can be identified by differences on the reverse, specifically the text and location of the Sterling silver hallmark stamp, the style and location of the pin attachment, and the location of the United Feature Syndicate copyright text.
+Although the design of the front - based on a drawing produced specially for the purpose by Snoopy creator Charles M. Schulz - has not changed signficantly, distinct variants can be identified by differences on the reverse, specifically the text and location of the Sterling silver hallmark stamp, the style and location of the pin attachment, and the location of the United Feature Syndicate copyright text.
 These differences are detailed below for the examples I have found to-date.

-When trying to match variants to particular flights it's important to understand that it is quite possible that pins from the end of one manufacturing run would have been carried on a flight alongside new pins from a subsequent production run.
+It's important to understand that it is quite possible that pins from the end of one manufacturing run would have been carried on a Shuttle flight alongside new pins from a subsequent production run.
 This could make it very difficult, maybe even impossible, to tie a given pin to a specific flight based purely on the details on the reverse.

-With over 20 distinct variants seen so far we can draw at least one preliminary conclusion regarding the age of those pins bearing a Robbins hallmark.
-The lowercase "r" Robbins hallmark appears to have been used through the Apollo era and up to at least the early Shuttle flights (to STS-2 in 1982).
-By 1985 this had been replaced by an uppercase "R" hallmark which continues to be used to this day.
+With over 50 distinct variants seen so far we can draw at least one preliminary conclusion regarding the age of those pins bearing a Robbins hallmark.
+The lowercase "r" Robbins hallmark appears to have been used throughout the Apollo era.
+The uppercase "R" Robbins hallmark first appears around 1976 or 1977, with the STS-2 mission possibly having flown pins with both the new hallmark and the old, and continues to be used to this day.
 This at least allows us to assign most pins to one of two broad age ranges.
+There is a slight complication to this simple story, with some pins without any Robbins hallmarks possibly having been produced after the end of the Apollo era (post-ASTP) and prior to STS-1.

-Note that fronts of individual pins can look quite different in photos depending on the lighting type and angle, and on the condition of the pin surface in terms of corrosion, polishing or wear.
-In reality the fronts are virtually identical in design, with the notable exception of the those lacking the Robbins hallmark.
+Note that fronts of individual pins can look quite different in photos depending on the lighting type and angle, and on the condition of the pin surface in terms of tarnishing, polishing or wear.
+In reality the fronts are almost identical in design, with the notable exception of the those lacking the Robbins hallmark.

 Silver Snoopy pin variants with lowercase Robbins hallmark